prancer-io/cloud-validation-framework/docs/docs/tutorials/cicd/docker/01-build-a-docker-image-and-use.md

 First, we'll need to setup **Prancer** into a **Docker** image.
 Let's create the standard `Dockerfile` and add the following content to it:

+> <NoteTitle>Shortcut</NoteTitle>
+>
+> You can just use [https://github.com/prancer-io/prancer-docker-tutorial](https://github.com/prancer-io/prancer-docker-tutorial) if you want, it contains exactly the same thing.

 **tests/prancer/docker/Dockerfile**

     FROM ubuntu

     RUN DEBIAN_FRONTEND=noninteractive apt update -y && \
-        DEBIAN_FRONTEND=noninteractive apt install -y python3 python3-pip mongodb git && \
+        DEBIAN_FRONTEND=noninteractive apt install -y python3 python3-pip git && \
         pip3 install prancer-basic

     CMD prancer
     WORKDIR /prancer/project

-This creates a simple image that contains **Prancer**, **MongoDB** and **Git**.
+This creates a simple image that contains **Prancer** and **Git**.
 Depending on the configuration of your projet, you may need additional tools installed.

 Now let's build the image: